Skip to content

 Psychology

 There are moments in adult development when your external life updates before your internal identity does.
 The promotion happens.
 The move becomes permanent.
 The relationship ends.
 The new circle forms.
 The responsibility increases.
-On paper, everything has shifted.
-Internally, however, you still feel like the previous version of yourself.
-This gap is what psychologists often…
+My cousin told me this.
+Her sister-in-law got married when she was 27.
+Let’s call her Emma.
+Emma was the youngest child…

 • outgrowing people without any big reason